Welcome to our course on Star Carr

 We hope that a wide range of people do this course.
 Some of you may have done archaeology before, but some of you will be new to it.
 Through a range of articles, videos and access to further resources you can learn at whatever level suits you best.

 If this is the first time you have used FutureLearn, Welcome!
 You may find it useful to read the FAQ guide.
 You may also like to read this FutureLearn blog post even if you have used FutureLearn before, which explains about the in-course navigation.
-We also recommend reading six tips and tools for social learning on FutureLearn to get the most out of the interactive and social learning features of this course.
+We also recommend reading five tips and tools for social learning on FutureLearn to get the most out of the interactive and social learning features of this course.

 We hope you engage in discussions and comment on course materials which is an essential part of the learning experience.
 When contributing it is important that you follow the FutureLearn code of conduct and are respectful of your fellow learners.